 Artificial intelligence and machine learning, therefore, add to the already existing features of OCR to make it smarter and more productive for the businesses.
-These technologies fill up the loopholes in invoice extraction using OCR.
+These technologies fill up the loopholes in invoice OCR data extraction.
 AI and ML, natural language processing combine to impart intelligence and cognitive functioning to OCR so it can extract invoice data after understanding the context and interpreting the text per field.

 OCRs are more relevant today than ever with the right integration of AI and ML algorithms that allow it to be more productive while also reducing human intervention to a great extent.

 Myth – KlearStack is simply an OCR-based document scanning software!